Security

 The door phone can work with other door locks and sensors to keep the lock secure.
 It will sound the alarm to alert users if the door sensor finds the door open or not fully closed.

-magnetism type.png
+lock.png magnetism type.png

-• Lock Type: select Positive for the lock that unlocks when the power is on and select Negative for the lock that unlocks when the power is off.
+• Lock Type: Select Positive for the lock that unlocks when the power is on and select Negative for the lock that unlocks when the power is off.

 Motion Detection